 Multiple parties may bear liability in any car accident claim—your insurer, the negligent party’s insurer, attorneys for everyone, and in some cases third parties.
 With so much on the line, you really cannot afford to leave money at the negotiation table, which many victims do without knowing.
 For that reason alone, we urge anyone injured to retain competent counsel to fight for compensation.
 However, if you intend on going to court without counsel, we cannot stress enough that you will need a firm grasp of Florida tort laws, PIP insurance laws, and proper filing procedures for the court in which you intend to file your claim—knowledge and experience that few non-lawyers possess.

-What exactly does “wrongful death” mean?
+What exactly does “wrongful death” mean in Bradenton?

 Wrongful death means someone died either during the commission of another’s criminal behavior or by someone’s negligence.
 These cases have potentially large settlements, so our firm treats them seriously.